andrinawawi/tasks-app/README.md

 # <p align="center">TasksApp </p>

-**TasksApp** is a minimalist web application for tasks management build with PHP/Laravel.
+**TasksApp** is a minimalist web application built with PHP/Laravel for tasks management.

 ## Features: